hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 ## Processes

 The Provisioning Certificate Pool (PCP) is involved in multiple processes across the ecosystem.
-In the following only direct processes are described.
+The Direct Processes are described bellow:

 ### 1. Publish a Provisioning Certificate

-With the production or activation of a vehicle, the OEM must create a Provisioning Certificate for the vehicle.
+With the production of a vehicle, the OEM must create a Provisioning Certificate for the vehicle.
 Each Provisioning Certificate must have an unique Provisioning Certificate Identifier (PCID).
 The OEM then publishes this Provisioning Certificate as well as its certification chain by sending it to the Provisioning Certificate Pool.

 The PCID is the identifier for a vehicle and must match the ISO pattern [PCID Format](#handling-of-ids).
 The Provisioning Certificate Pool authorizes the OEM client based on this code. [see Data Access](#data-access)

 With the publication of a Provisioning Certificate to the pool, no information is given to the MO.
 Trusted MOs can only retrieve individual Provisioning Certificates if they request them through the PCID.

-Therefore the car customers shall also receive the PCID of their vehicles to give it to the MOs during the conclusion of a charging contract.
+Therefore the OEM's costumers shall also receive the PCID of their vehicles to give it to the MOs during the conclusion of a charging contract.

 The required V2G root certificates shall be stored in the vehicle for the trusted communication with charging devices.